anniekatz/AlexaFlaskWebsite/README.md

 Flask web app to run Amazon Alexa Jeopardy Script daily <br>
 Prints the day's Amazon Alexa Jeopardy Answers to home page daily <br>

+Server/Hosting: Ubuntu 20.04 on Linode
-Currently, the site runs on a Linode Ubuntu server using NGINX and Gunicorn <br>
+Deployment: NGINX and Gunicorn
+Encryption: Let's Encrypt SSL managed by Certbot

 The website's URL is www.alexa-answers.com <br>

 The next steps for the website include: